yijingz02/yijingz02.github.io/_pages/about.md

 News
 ======

+2024.08.12 | Congratulations on our [paper](https://arxiv.org/abs/2403.05659) accepted for oral presentation on ECCV 2024!
-2024.07.01 | Congratulations on our paper acceptance on ECCV 2024!
+2024.07.01 | Congratulations on our [paper](https://arxiv.org/abs/2403.05659) acceptance on ECCV 2024!
-2024.06.20 | Congratulations on our paper acceptance on ICML 2024 workshop [NextGenAISafety](https://icml-nextgenaisafety.github.io/)!
+2024.06.20 | Congratulations on our [paper](https://openreview.net/pdf?id=ALRWSxT1rl) acceptance on ICML 2024 workshop [NextGenAISafety](https://icml-nextgenaisafety.github.io/)!
 2024.05.11 | Graduated from University of Wisconsin - Madison with B.S. with Honor in the Major, Computer Science!
 2024.04.19 | Presented my senior honor thesis @[Senior Honors Thesis Symposium 2024](https://honors.ls.wisc.edu/event/senior-honors-thesis-symposium-2024/)!